Skip to main content

 What GPA wins common merit awards at state schools?
 Aim for the top tier at your flagship.
 Target 3.7–4.0 weighted with strong rigor.
 Start with the GPA goal-setting worksheet and test loads in the Semester GPA calculator.
 GPA-Scholarship Cutoffs by School policy thresholds chart

 Do tests still matter for merit?
 At many schools, yes.
 Strong SAT/ACT can lift awards.
-Keep your GPA high and show recent A-level terms with the GPA trend graph generator.
+Keep your GPA high and show recent A-level terms with the GPA trend graph guide.

 Can I recover from one bad term and still earn aid?
 Yes.
 Model repeats in the Repeat-course GPA recalculator, check payoff in the Grade-replacement ROI calculator, and study smarter using Study-habit audit checklist.